MLHale/GenCyber-web-content/day1/github-primer.md

 [Top](#table-of-contents)

 ##### Clone a remote repository
 Let's start by looking at option #1.
 Git tools do not come pre-installed with all operating systems.
 To check if they exist on your operating system, open up a command line interface and type `git`.
-If git is installed, this command will give you some help options.
+If Git is installed, this command will give you some help options.
 If the command is not recognized, then it means you need to install git on your OS.
 The information available at [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) can walk you through it for a variety of OSes.

 For an Ubuntu Desktop OS like the one you created in the `Virtualization` module, the instructions you need to type in a terminal are below.
 To open a new terminal in the Ubuntu VM you created earlier, press ctrl + alt + t.